anirbanpalDSC/Neural-Network-Classifier/README.md

 * Pythnon 3 (or Anaconda distribution with Python 3)
 * Jupyter or any other notebook
-* Python libraries: pandas, numpy, json, re, pickle, nltk, sklearn
+* Python libraries: pandas, numpy, json, re, pickle, nltk, sklearn, keras

 ## Installing
 This particular project does not require any installation other than the required softwares mentioned above.